G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

  <br>

-## SOFTWARE
+## SOFTWARE.
 # Does it compile?

-You will require SoftWareSerial Library (normally provided within the Arduino IDE).
+You will require SoftWareSerial.h Library (normally provided within the Arduino IDE).
+<i>We use the SoftwareSerial library for the coms from the GPS.
+Pin 8 is Rxd and 9 Txd which leaves the normal Arduino coms port for debugging information via the IDE Serial Monitor.
+As we don't send anything to the GPS pin 9 is left unconnected.</i>

-TinyGPS Library
+TinyGPS++.h Library

+LedControl.h Library Normally provided with Arduino IDE.

 Built & tested using Arduino IDE Version 1.8.13

-Beware!
-There are several versions of  SoftwareSerial andTinyGPS libraries which may not be compatible without minor changes to the declarations.
+<B>Beware!</B> There are several versions of  SoftwareSerial andTinyGPS libraries which may not be compatible without minor changes to the declarations.

-We use the SoftwareSerial library for the coms from the GPS.
-Pin 8 is Rxd and 9 Txd which leaves the normal Arduino coms port for debugging information via the IDE Serial Monitor.
-As we don't send anything to the GPS pin 9 is left unconnected.

-# Does it compile?
+# Software Settings.
 Various settings may require editing to suit your requirements;-

 GPS Baud Rate.
 Default baud rate for GPS is set at 9600.
-GMT offset tim.e Default is 1 Hour.
+GMT offset time Default is 1 Hour.XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX 7 Segment Display Brightness.
+Set by the following lines in Setup Void.
+       lc.setIntensity(0,2);// 0=Top display.
+Second digit=brightnes 0 to 15
+       lc.setIntensity(1,2);// 1=Lower display.
+Second digit=brightnes 0 to 15